reenz/CV/README.md

 I was a auditor and now a full stack developer.
 At my previous work I had a strong desire to automate the manual audit processes but lacked the skills or platform to do so.
 Makers Academy provided me with the platform to go from a hobbyist programmer to being a full-stack developer.

-I have inquiring mind which pushes me to learn things; recently learnt about building infrastructure as code using Terraform, deploying express app on AWS Elastic Beanstalk and running NodeJS app as a Docker container.
+I have inquiring mind which pushes me to learn things; recently learnt about building infrastructure as code using Terraform, deploying express app on AWS Elastic Beanstalk and running NodeJS app as a Docker container - see my blog on [Medium](https://medium.com/@reenz/getting-started-with-docker-using-node-js-e58bf4e6e19e).

 #### Projects